-This Constitution may be amended by a simple majority of faculty voting, provided that notice and the text of the proposed amendments are sent to the faculty at least one month prior to the vote.
+This Constitution may be amended by a two-thirds majority of faculty voting, provided that notice and the text of the proposed amendments are sent to all faculty eligible to vote at least one month prior to the vote.
 Amendments shall be effective after approval based on legal review,if required, and when written notice of the adopted changes is sent from the chair of the Faculty Council to all members of the faculty.
 Such notice must be given within two weeks after the date the amendments have been fully approved (e.g after approval by legal counsel if required).

 ARTICLE VIII – Effective Date

-The Constitution shall become effective upon approval by college faculty based on a simple majority of faculty voting and after review by the President’s designee.
+The Constitution shall become effective upon approval by college faculty based on an affirmative vote of two-thirds of faculty voting and after review by the President’s designee.

-This Constitution was ratified by college faculty on January 30, 2008 by a vote of eighty-two (82) yes and three (3) no.
+The PHHP Constitution was originally ratified by college faculty on January 30, 2008 by a vote of eighty-two (82) yes and three (3) no.

-This Constitution was reviewed by the President’s Office by:
+These Constitutional amendments were reviewed and approved by the President’s Office by: